JSBmanD/docs/pages/dashboard/channel-level-access.md

 - <notranslate>**Attribution Windows**</notranslate>
     - Use a custom attribution window to match AdAction Engage's attribution windows.
 This overrides your app level attribution windows.

+[block:callout]
+{
+  "type": "info",
-!!! info "Enabling an Ad Partner"
+  "title": "Enabling an Ad Partner",
-	Please refer to Branch's [List of Universal Ad Partners](/deep-linked-ads/ad-networks-list/) to view a complete list of our integrated Universal Ad Partners and instructions on how to enable each partner.
+  "body": "Please refer to Branch's [List of Universal Ad Partners](/deep-linked-ads/ad-networks-list/) to view a complete list of our integrated Universal Ad Partners and instructions on how to enable each partner."
+}
+[/block]

 ## Email